The Celebrity DUI / DWI Roundup is a monthly publication that covers DUI-related news involving noteworthy celebrities.

 Sources from ESPN say that Woods recently pled guilty to one count of reckless driving and was required to enter a diversion program as part of his sentencing.

 Kansas City Royals pitcher Danny Duffy was recently arrested on DUI charges after being pulled over in Kansas.

 According to reports, the 28-year-old MLB player was allegedly pulled over at around 7:35 p.m. on Sunday, August 27th, in Overland Park.

 The officer on the scene suspected Duffy of being intoxicated.
 However, instead of being arrested and taken to a local law enforcement station to be processed, the officer allowed Duffy to call a friend to pick him up.

 Duffy is due in court on September 19th to face the charges.

 A DUI arrest can be a frightening experience.
 If you or a loved one are facing DUI charges in New Jersey then you should consult a DUI defense attorney to learn about all of your legal options before proceeding with your case.

-The experienced DUI defense lawyers at Levow DWI Law have helped countless individuals (including celebrities) who were arrested on DUI charges.
+The experienced DUI defense lawyers at Levow DWI Law, P.C. have helped countless individuals (including celebrities) who were arrested on DUI charges.
 Call us today for a free consultation with one of our friendly attorneys to learn about your legal options.